cryptomkt/cryptomkt-go/README.md

 ## Documentation

-For further information about the sdk see the [godoc documentation](link to godoc once the repo is available) of the module.
+For further information about the sdk see the godoc

 The base api for this sdk can be foun in [here](https://developers.cryptomkt.com/)